-It’s important that you pay attention to signs that your septic tank needs pumping to ensure all components of the system are in good working order.
+It’s important that you pay attention to signs that your septic tank needs to be pumped out to clean out material and to ensure all components of the system are in good working order.
 Having regular maintenance services can prevent costly repairs by detecting septic system issues like cracks, holes, leaks, or clogs.
-Learn more about the five signs that your septic tank needs to be pumped so your system operates properly.
+Learn more about the five signs that your septic tank needs to be cleaned out so your system operates properly.

 5 Signs You Need Septic Tank Pumping